-- □ Check the status of the checkbox in the Information frame: - When the checkbox is unmarked, the configuration profiles differ. - When the checkbox is marked, the configuration profiles match.
+- $\hfill\square$ Check the status of the checkbox in the Information frame: - When the checkbox is marked, the settings match. - When the checkbox is unmarked, the settings differ.

-show config status

-Configuration Storage sync State
+show config st tatus Conf iguration Storage svnc State

 running-config to NVout of sync